jacomoelLTU/sos-ngac/README.md

 # Arrowhead Framework System of Systems NGAC Project (Java Spring-Boot)

 ## Description
-This is a System of Systems implementation of Next Generation Access Control in the Eclipse Arrowhead framework.
+A System of Systems implementation of Next Generation Access Control in the Eclipse Arrowhead framework.
 TBC...

 ### Requirements